-Christine, Bolatito, Hannah, Kayla & Nyiko graduate cum laude for their undergraduate degrees!
+Christine, Bolatito, Hannah, Kayla, Nyiko & Tshegofatso graduate cum laude for their undergraduate degrees!
 Halala!
 We salute you as the Department of Strategic Communication!

 Below are some reflections (and social media handles) from our department’s very own top students!